martin-bauer/martin-bauer.github.io/README.md

 HowTo: Building my website
 -Gh-vue-Branch:make code changes then 'flutter build web --release'
--Output is in build-folder("This populates a build/web directory with built files, including an assets directory, which need to be served together.")
+-Output is in build-folder("This populates a build/web directory with built files, including an assets directory, which has to be copied as the root of master branch.")
--Copy whole build folder and switch onto to master -Take all from build/Web and throw into master (replace duplicates, dont clear all because of .md-File)
+-Copy whole build folder and switch onto to master -Take all from build/Web and throw into master rootlocation (replace duplicates, dont clear all because of .md-File)
 done.